bev-o-neill/DSND-p4-UK-payment-practices-blog/README.md

 ## Results

-The main findings of this analysis are summarised in a blog post available here.
+The main findings of this analysis are summarised in a blog post available here: https://medium.com/@oneill.beverley/late-payment-practices-is-this-the-ticking-time-bomb-of-the-uk-economy-5b958e4dd109

 ## Licensing, Authors, Acknowledgements